vmware-archive/kubeless/docs/http-triggers.md

 ### Traefik Ingress

-[Traefik](http://traefik.io) provides an Ingress Controller as well.
+[Traefik](http://traefik.io) provides an Ingress controller as well.
 To deploy it follow the steps described at [this guide](https://docs.traefik.io/user-guide/kubernetes/).
-As a result you will be able to see the traefik controller running in the `kube-system` namespace:
+As a result, you will be able to see the traefik controller running in the `kube-system` namespace:

 ```console
 kubectl get pod -n kube-system -l name=traefik-ingress-lb